TamerBerksu/AI-Overview-Purger/README.md

 Click the extension icon in your toolbar to open the popup and flip the switch:

-- **ON** — AI Overview and related elements are hidden immediately, no reload needed
+- **ON** : AI Overview and related elements are hidden immediately, no reload needed
-- **OFF** — the current tab reloads to restore anything that was hidden
+- **OFF** : The current tab reloads to restore anything that was hidden

-## File Structure
+## Source Code File Structure

 ```
 ├── manifest.json